InteractivePublishing/BundleSetup/README.txt

 Mac Security settings will likely be a problem.
 Google will help you find resolution.

-Setup generates a shortuct to launch this data with custome slicer views.
-These shortcuts follow a formula of StartSlicer_with_{LIBNAME}_d{DATAVERSION}

-They are always created in the root of the data path, next to the setup files.
-You can move the shortcuts after creation.
-You CANNOT move the data folder, if you do delete the shortcut, and re-run setup.

 Upon startup, you will be prompted to click the menu